 Marketmaker Software Ltd was the operator of live sports bet trading exchange Oddsfutures.

-Marketmaker was the the frst to file and invent Cash Out betting by 4 years, in 2007.
-The product was also later launched unlicensed by Betfair in 2011, when they duplicitously claimed invention.
+Marketmaker was the the first to file and invent our novel Cash Out betting by 4 years in 2007.
+The product was in 2011 launched unlicensed by Betfair, when they duplicitously claimed its invention.
 Our first software development started in Dublin, Ireland in 2006 and our now granted US patents on Cash Out functionality (‘721, ‘157) and Exchange SP functionality (‘205) were published Q1 2007.

 In 2006 Marketmaker recognized horse racing and online betting markets needed to create new pre game and in play betting inventory.
-Taking betting beyond binaries, Marketmaker developed new products using novel UX’s and multibet (parlay) settlment technologies filing accompanying US patents in 2007.
-The company’s vision was to create new sports betting user experiences that put emphasis on user retention through engagement, in-play bet divestment and user re-activation.
+Taking betting beyond binaries, Marketmaker developed new products using novel UX’s and multibet (parlay) settlment technologies and filing accompanying Irish & US patents in 2007.
+The company’s vision was to combine two new sports betting user experiences that put emphasis on user retention through engagement, in-play bet divestment and user re-activation.

-Marketmaker had a long term vision and its founders a belief; that two distinct sportsbet product innovations, if delivered to customers during dymanic odds changes would transform sports betting industry customer interaction and the user experience by allowing bettors avoid the outcomes of their bets.
+Marketmaker had a long term vision and its founders a belief; that two distinct sportsbet product innovations, if combined and served to customers during dymanic odds changes would transform sports betting customer interaction and the entire industry user experience by allowing bettors avoid the outcomes of their bets.

 Marketmaker US patented our two main functional and technical innovations in 2007.
 Marketmaker was the the frst to file and invent Cash Out betting by 4 years.
 We then further attempted to partner and licence the products to the major UK operators by holding investment and liquidity based horse racing product development discussions with Betfair (now Fanduel/Flutter Entertainment) and other operators, from Q1 2007 to 2013